 OCM has long been a leader of the effort to reform the checkoff tax system.
 As a result of our efforts, federal courts have questioned the basic premises of the program and through OCM’s Freedom of Information Act request, thousands of documents are in the process of being released to shed the light of day on NCBA’s very dark practices.
-Further, through OCM’s encouragement, two U.S. Senators are working together to end the checkoff programs’ abuses.
+Further, through OCM’s encouragement, federal lawmakers are working together to end the checkoff programs’ abuses.
 Learn more.

 GIPSA Farmer Fair Practices Rules

 Today, 71% of America’s poultry growers live below the federal poverty level; 90% of U.S. hog farmers and 41% of U.S. cattle producers are out of business, and over 1,000,000 of U.S. family farmers have been driven off the land since 1980.
 A huge contributor is the fact that an almost 100-year-old anti-trust anti-predatory market practices act is not being enforced.
 There is something we can do about it; we can demand the Packers and Stockyards Act of 1921 be strengthened by the enactment and implementation of new Farmer Fair Practices Rules which will ensure enforcement.
 Learn more.

 To maintain both its lock on the marketplace and its unjust share of the retail price of agricultural goods, industrial agriculture must deny transparency in the marketplace.
 One way it does this is by denying U.S. producers the ability to differentiate their products from those of multi-national industrial agriculture corporations.
 This not only diminishes U.S. producers’ ability to access the market with their own agricultural goods, but also it prevents the producers from obtaining a fair and just price for their products.
 Learn more.